bistcuite/unox-os/README.md

 # Unox
-**Unox** is a x86 unix-like operating system written in C and Assembly to learn about operating systems.
+**Unox** is a x86 unix-like operating system written in C and Assembly.

 ## Roadmap
 - [x] Write bootloader and linker